Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Introduction

-Spiking neural networks building the biological neuron dynamic model have advantages of energy efficiency and robustness.
-Recently, neuromorphic computing has successfully applied SNNs to various fields such as image classification~\cite{vaila2021deep,lee2020enabling,li2022efficient}, object detection~\cite{kim2020spiking,luo2021siamsnn}, speech recognition~\cite{dominguez2018deep, ponghiran2022spiking}, decision making~\cite{tan2021strategy,zhao2018brain,sun2022solving} and robot control~\cite{balachandar2020spiking,tang2020reinforcement}.
-SNNs achieves comparable performance to traditional ANNs, and the neuromorphic hardware enables SNN deploying and training with low power consumption and biological plausibility~\cite{merolla2014million,furber2014spinnaker,davies2018loihi}.
+Spiking neural networks, which emulate the dynamic behavior of biological neurons, offer substantial advantages in terms of energy efficiency and robustness.
+Recently, neuromorphic computing has successfully applied SNNs across a wide range of domains, including image classification~\citep{vaila2021deep,lee2020enabling,li2022efficient}, object detection~\citep{kim2020spiking,luo2021siamsnn}, speech recognition~\citep{dominguez2018deep, ponghiran2022spiking,wang2024restoring}, decision-making~\citep{tan2021strategy,zhao2018brain,sun2022solving}, and robotic control~\citep{balachandar2020spiking,tang2020reinforcement}.
+SNNs have demonstrated performance comparable to that of traditional artificial neural networks (ANNs)~\citep{zeng2022braincog}.
+Moreover, neuromorphic hardware~\citep{merolla2014million,furber2014spinnaker,davies2018loihi} enables the deployment and training of SNNs with low power consumption, while maintaining biological plausibility.

-Different from conventional artificial neuron models, like Sigmoids and ReLU, the spiking neuron in SNNs process the input signal to the dynamical membrane potential.
-When the potential exceeds the threshold, it fires a spike as output.
-Although the dynamic details of spiking neuron models increase the computing capability of the network, they rarely take advantage of the structural properties of biological neurons.
-Moreover the role of computing power in different parts of neurons on complex tasks still needs further exploration.
-The Leaky Integrate-and-Fire (LIF)~\cite{gerstner2002spiking} model takes neurons as point-like structures similar to the traditional artificial neuron model, which only uses the somatic membrane potential to process the input signal.
-Some other spiking neuron models, such as the Izhikevich neuron~\cite{izhikevich2004model} and Hodgkin-Huxley neuron~\cite{hodgkin1952measurement}, have more dynamic characteristics than the LIF model but still do not consider the neurons’ structure characteristics.